Last Updated on February 18, 2024 by Grant

 So, we left the gun at home.
 It was not worth the risk to even transport a gun through New York.

-This past summer, we took the camper through the following states: Tennessee, Arkansas, Oklahoma, New Mexico, Arizona, California, Nevada, Idaho, Wyoming and Colorado.
+In summer of 2017, we took the camper through the following states: Tennessee, Arkansas, Oklahoma, New Mexico, Arizona, California, Nevada, Idaho, Wyoming and Colorado.

 Of those states, only New Mexico, California and Nevada do not honor my permit.
 Again, time to do a little research.